 It follows that there are a wide range of toys and robots designed for kids to get to grips with coding, although they vary widely in their approaches.
 Some focus on teaching the importance of sequencing while others allow you to dabble in AI.
-The big takeaway?
-It is never too young to start learning to code, and now's probably the perfect time to get some useful coding toys for your home.
+One major lesson from them?
+Your child is never too young to start learning to code, and now's probably the perfect time to get some useful coding toys for your home.

 This list comprises some of the best coding toys and robots out there, offering a number of options to suit a range of ages and budgets.
 Some will require you to supply a smartphone or a tablet to work, while others focus on just having fun.